-Temporary agencies or staffing services are employers, not third-party recruiters, and will be expected to comply with the professional conduct principles set forth for employer professionals.
-These are organizations that contract to provide individuals qualified to perform specific tasks or complete specific projects for a client organization.
+Temporary agencies or staffing services are employers, not third-party recruiters, and will be expected to comply with the professional conduct principles set forth for employer companies.
+These organizations contract to find individuals qualified to perform specific tasks or complete specific projects for a client organization.
 Individuals perform work at the client organization, but are employed and paid by the agency.

 Start-up companies must be sufficiently established to where they are able but not limited to:

-- Provide a company name, physical business address (not from home), website and email address with matching domains, and identify an Owner and/or Partner as the key contact
+- Provide a company name, physical non-residential business address, website and email address with matching domains, and identify an Owner and/or Partner as the key contact

-- Verify you are not seeking potential partners or investors to launch or sustain operation through our services
+- Verify they are not seeking potential partners or investors to launch or sustain operation through our services

-- Confirm you have obtained the necessary business licenses and Tax ID’s as well as sufficient funding, including identifying your funding model and investors, if requested
+- Confirm they have obtained the necessary business licenses and Tax ID’s as well as sufficient funding, including identifying your funding model and investors, if requested

 - Offer positions for pay, not just for equity